 My number means I care more about coronavirus than you care about coronavirus.

-It's that's how childish they are.
+That's how childish they are.

-If, okay, as the president said in his press conference the other day, he goes, right now, we the situation is under control, but we're ready to adapt.
+If, okay, as the president said in his press conference the other day, he goes, right now, the situation is under control, but we're ready to adapt.

-We're ready to adapt, and whatever we need, we will do.
+And whatever we need, we will do.

-We are ready to adapt, ready to do, whatever we have to do if the disease begins to spread.
+We are ready to adapt, ready to do whatever we have to do if the disease begins to spread.

 We will be all over it.